History of Brown University: Expansion

 In the first two decades of the 21st century, Brown established two new divisions.
 In 2010, Brown established its division of engineering as a new school of engineering.
+In August 2011, Brown's Alpert Medical School opened a new campus in Providence's Jewelry District.
 In 2013, Brown transitioned the Alpert Medical School's Department of Community Health into an independent school of public health.

-In August of 2011, Brown's Alpert Medical School opened a new campus in Providence's Jewelry District.
+Funding freeze and agreement

+In 2025, the second Trump administration threatened to freeze research funding to Brown University and launched an investigation into the university for Title VI violations, for "antisemetic" activity (citing responses to pro-Palestinian demonstrations by students during its commencement ceremonies in 2024") and use of diversity, equity, and inclusion (DEI) policies.
+In July 2025, the university reached an agreement with the Trump administration in order to restore funding.
+Under the agreement, the university is obligated to comply with federal policies dictated by executive orders, including prohibition of DEI, and withdrawing recognition of transgender people.

 Presidents of Brown University

 The current president of the University is Christina Hull Paxson.
 She is the 19th president of Brown University and succeeded Ruth J. Simmons, the first African American president of an Ivy League institution.
 According to a November 2007 poll by The Brown Daily Herald, Simmons enjoyed a more than 80% approval rating among Brown undergraduates.